dCache/dcache/docs/TheBook/src/main/markdown/config-admin.md

 > **NOTE**
 >
 > If the cells are well-known, they can be accessed without adding the domain-scope.
-See [Chapter 5, The Cell Package](config-cellpackage.md) for more information.
+See [Cell Message passing](config-config-message-passing.md) for more information.

 Each cell implements `help [command]` (also aliased as `\h [command]`) which, when executed